LimelightVision/LimelightDocs/docs/best_practices.rst

 During Event Calibration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-* Roll your robot to various targets around the field.
+* Roll your robot to each target on the field.
     * Make sure your thresholding is working properly.
 Switch to the "threshold" view during this process (located under the image stream).
+    * Roll your robot close to the target, and far away from the target.
+Ensure crosshairs are calibrated properly.
+    * While far away from the target, rotate your robot left and right ~ 30 degrees to ensure that other targets will not be erroneously tracked.
     * See the tuning section below for more tuning tips.
     * Ensure no other field / arena elements are being accidentally tracked.
 Check your area and aspect ratio filters if you are picking up arena lights.
     * Take snapshots of all targets and erroneous targeting.
 You can use these to tune your pipelines in the pits.